Truths & Myths • Facts & Common Sense • Practicalities & Fantasies

 Join the Fight to Keep Carbon in the Ground – Supporting 350.org, Sierra Club & Others; Electing Environmentally-Aware Politicians; Lobbying for a Carbon Tax; Stopping Oil & Coal Train Shipments; Shutting Down Gas Pipelines; Converting Gas & Coal Terminals.

-Chris Chisholm is founder of Wolf Camp and the Wolf College as well as founder of the facebook group No Coal Trains Through The South Sound, and he teaches a class entitled Climate Change Training – Lifestyle, Debates Emergencies & Sequestration annually in Portland for the Sierra Club, in Tacoma for The Mountaineers, as well as in Seattle at the Good Shepherd Center.
+Chris Chisholm is founder of Wolf Camp and the Wolf College, and he teaches a class entitled Climate Change Training – Lifestyle, Debates Emergencies & Sequestration annually in Portland for the Sierra Club, in Tacoma for The Mountaineers, as well as in Seattle at the Good Shepherd Center.
 Chris also runs the Wolf College Climate Change Debate Camp for youth in the summer.
 Custom-designed classes are also available on this theme.